luikore/nabla/doc/nabla/basic-syntax.md

     when String, ...
     else, ...
     end

+`goto` helps getting out of nested control structures. but can not break out of lambda/method/class.

+    loop
+      ...
+      goto some_label
+    end
+    some_label:

 [design NOTE] we don't need mod clauses, just use `,` for one-liners, and it is easier to modify